Eronmmer/define-this/readme.md

 # define-this

-Get the definition and synonyms of words on the command line. ⚡
+Get the definitions and synonyms of words from the comfort of your terminal. ⚡

 ## Install